wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

 ##### 58 Offences by other persons

-*   (1) Every person other than a poundkeeper is liable to a fine not exceeding $500 who---
+*   (1) Every person other than a poundkeeper is liable on conviction to a fine not exceeding $500 who---

     *   (a) rescues or attempts to rescue or interferes with stock impounded or seized for the purpose of being impounded; or